 The District of Sechelt recognizes the vital role non-profit and charitable organizations play in ensuring the social, cultural, and environmental well-being of our community.
 The District of Sechelt’s Community Investment Program provides financial assistance to community organizations to support programs, projects, services, and events that benefit the citizens of Sechelt.
-The 2017 Final Report deadline was Monday, December 18, 2017.
+For grants received in 2018, the Final Report deadline is Monday, December 17, 2018.

 *All forms are available in the Quick Links sidebar on the left-hand side of this page.

 New to the CIP Grant Program?
 Click here to download a copy of the power point presentation from the CIP Grant Workshop held on October 25, 2017.

 The Community Investment Program is for registered not-for-profit and/or charity organizations whose mandate falls under one of the following sectors: